chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

 	end

 .. warning::
-     If the interface sharpening is not selected, the interface between phases will become blurry (due to diffusion).
+     If the interface sharpening is not enabled, the interface between phases will become blurry (due to diffusion).

 """"""""""""""""""""""""""""""""
 Initial condition